WesternCivilization/races/README.md

 1. Tried to use multiple layers to separate concerns
 2. For XML processing Linq to XML is used, although XmlSerializer could even be used.
 I like to avoid XML attributues polluting domain models.
 3. Minimum level of web page is completed and proper styling of the web page is avoided.
+4. All possible test cases are not covered.
+5. Did object state testing with stubs, rather than behaivour testing